GW-JAX-Team/flowMC/CONTRIBUTING.md

 ### Expectations

-flowMC is developed and maintained in my spare time and, while I try to be responsive, I don't always get to every issue immediately.
-If it has been more than a week or two, feel free to ping me (@kazewong) to try to get my attention.
+flowMC is developed and maintained by the GW-JAX-Team and community contributors.
+While we try to be responsive, we don't always get to every issue immediately.
+If it has been more than a week or two, feel free to ping the maintainers on the issue to get attention.
 This is subject to changes as the community grows.

 ### Did you find a bug?